 “Step up your courting game!” she said.
 “Chivalry never goes out of style.
-Also, as you grow comfortable with your partner, you can get lazy in love, so it’s important to start with your best foot forward and ideally try to maintain this courteous behaviour over the course of your relationship.”
+Also, as you grow comfortable with your partner, you can get lazy in love, so it’s important to start with your best foot forward and ideally try to maintain this courteous behavior over the course of your relationship.”

-2. Ask someone out on a real date instead of suggesting something vague like “hanging out”
+2. Ask someone out on a real date instead of suggesting something vague like “hanging out.”

 Enough with the half-assed “Wanna hang out?” day-of requests.
 That’s how we get ourselves stuck in a Netflix-and-chill routine and in situationships.